sapegin/washingcode-book/manuscript/160_Footer.md

 <!-- patterns:end -->

-# Index of antipatterns
+# Index of code smells and antipatterns

-Here’s a list of all antipatterns described in the book.
+Here’s a list of all the code smells and antipatterns described in the book:

 <!-- antipatterns:start -->